diwic/dbus-rs/README.md

-A DBus binding for rust.
+A D-Bus binding for rust.
 ========================

 Current state: WIP, but these things should be up and working: